 NRF advocates for workplace flexibility

 NRF supports workplace policies that promote flexibility and economic growth while opposing rules that intrude on business operations and lead to unnecessary costs for retailers.
-NRF has voiced the retail industry’s concerns in a number of locations where scheduling laws have been proposed, telling the Philadelphia City Council this October that a proposal there would “undermine the unique solutions retailers develop to address scheduling flexibility for their employees.”
+NRF has voiced the retail industry’s concerns in a number of locations where scheduling laws have been proposed, telling the Philadelphia City Council in 2018 that a proposal there would “undermine the unique solutions retailers develop to address scheduling flexibility for their employees.”
 Earlier, NRF told the Washington, D.C., city council that scheduling legislation adopted there “ties the hands of employers and takes away the flexibility and opportunity” that many workers seek when they choose to work in retail.